-A1 Critically evaluate current childhood discourses and apply these as a lens through which to examine key debates.

-A2 Critically explore the development of resilience enhancing factors and well-being in childhood through a lens of psychological study.

-A3 Critically examine and compare global perspective of childhood.

-A4 Critically analyse Diversity and Equality as it applies to childhood practice or evaluate the relationship between risk, resilience and well-being in children's play

-A5 Reflect critically on the application of research to childhood practice.
+- A1 Critically evaluate current childhood discourses and apply these as a lens through which to examine key debates. - A2 Critically explore the development of resilience enhancing factors and well-being in childhood. - A3 Critically examine and compare global perspective of childhood. - A4 Critically analyse Diversity and Equality as it applies to childhood practice. - A5 Reflect critically on the application of research to childhood practice.